UbuntuUbuntu Based

 Step 2.
 Installing Node.js.

-By default, the Node.js is not available on Ubuntu 22.04 base repository.
+By default, Node.js is not available on the Ubuntu 22.04 base repository.
 Now run the following command below to add the NodeSource repository to your Ubuntu system:

 After adding the NodeSource repository to your system, install the Node.js using the Apt package manager: